 Students will explore: issues of social justice; famous Jewish role models; spirituality, faith and belief; Jewish arts, culture and literature; Jewish food, ethics and health; and significant Jewish memories and important historical events.

 Along with the Rabbi, Cantor, and the Director of Congregational Learning, students will explore questions of Jewish identity: Should Judaism play a role in the decisions I make in my life?
 Is it important what Judaism teaches us?
 Can prayer, spirituality, and God make a difference in my life?
 How can I engage with my Judaism in a way that’s meaningful for me?
 For a year, students will have the Rabbi, Cantor and Educator all to themselves.
 They will be encouraged to ask away and not hold back!
 At the close of the school year, students put together their own creative service for their graduation, which occurs springtime around the holiday of Shavuot.

 |11th and 12th Grades

-Students will meet once a month on Tuesday evenings starting after the High Holidays, and will meet with the Rabbi, Cantor, and Sharon Wechter.
+Students will meet once a month on Tuesday evenings starting after the High Holidays, and will meet with members of the clergy and senior staff.
 They will discuss issues that are close to their hearts and minds.